ktlim/LDM-148/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This executes various CPP science payloads at various intervals to generate Master Calibration Images and populate the Calibration Database with information derived from analysis of raw calibration images from the Data Backbone and information in the Transformed EFD.
+This includes the computation of crosstalk correction matrices.
 Although not a calibration product, the templates used by Alert Production are also generated by this service, based on raw science images from the Data Backbone.
 Additional information such as external catalogs may also be taken from the Data Backbone.
 Computations occur using the Flexibly-Provisioned Compute Resources.
 The intervals at which this service executes will depend on the stability of Observatory systems, but are expected to include at least monthly and annual executions.
+The annual execution is a prerequisite for the subsequent execution of the Data Release Production.
 The service involves human scientist/operator input to determine initial configurations of the payload, to monitor and analyze the results, and possibly to provide additional configuration information during execution.

 Requirements satisfied: [...]